 - Pesticides and herbicides – Keep your garden healthy without introducing pesticides and herbicides into the compost bin.

-- Compostable grocery bags – Despite the name, these should not go in your home compost bin.
+- Compostable grocery bags – These should not go in your home compost bin despite the name.
 Use brown paper bags instead.

 - Meat, bones, dairy, or animal product food scraps – The home compost doesn’t get hot enough to break these down effectively, and it will attract pests, like rats, to the compost pile.